Category Archives: Poetry

 Tell Me About Despair, Yours

-As Claire gets older and encounters the world, I find myself thinking that I need an exorcism of my past.
+As Bean gets older and encounters the world, I find myself thinking that I need an exorcism of my past.
 That sounds drastic, yes?
-Claire displays an intensity and sensitivity that I recognize.
+Bean displays an intensity and sensitivity that I recognize.
 I observe how she interacts with kids at school, and I feel painful echoes.
 I want so much not to project my past hurts and memories on to her — she needs me to be confident in her and for her.

 Yet I struggle.
 When I think back over my childhood and school experiences, I don’t wax nostalgic.
 The first memories that come to mind are not happy ones.
 In a perfect storm combining my personality, family milieu, and the outside world, I entered kindergarten absolutely not ready for school or the world.